ned14/pcpp/README.rst

 new command line option ``--compress``.
 - Fixed extraneous whitespace in ``--passthru-comments`` caused by multiline comments.
 Thanks to p2k for reporting this.
+- Fixed bug where defining a macro via string did not set the source attribute in the token.
+Thanks to ZedThree for reporting this.

 v1.1 (19th June 2018):
 ----------------------